This webinar was part of a series for NSW secondary teachers examining some of the most pressing civic, political and social issues in 2026.

 Political polarisation is reshaping politics in the United States and it is increasingly evident in Australian public life.
-In this session, we examine what is driving polarisation, why it has intensified, and how it is changing elections and everyday civic debate.
+In this session, we examined what is driving polarisation, why it has intensified, and how it is changing elections and everyday civic debate.

 What can teachers take straight into lessons?